 To completely explore the area of traditional farming, we first need to examine its historical context.
 Humans started cultivating around 10,000 years ago when they transformed their lifestyle and started to settle down instead of hunting and gathering.
-Influenced by cultural, geographical, and technological advancements, agriculture was developed and refined over time.
-Agriculture has always been the backbone of societies since the time of the ancient civilizations of Mesopotamia and Egypt.
-Traditions of Asia, Africa, and America have enhanced the structure of farming and contributed to the time-to-time growth of the agricultural sector.
+Agriculture evolved and improved over time as a result of cultural, geographical, and technological advancements.
+Agriculture has always been the backbone of societies, dating back to the ancient civilizations of Mesopotamia and Egypt.
+The traditions of Asia, Africa, and America have enhanced the structure of farming and contributed to the time-to-time growth of the agricultural sector.

 Traditional farming relies on a set of core principles and practices that have maintained sustainability throughout the ages.
 These principles are as follows:

 Traditional farming has always relied on organic and natural methods of farming.
-Instead of using synthetic pesticides and fertilizers, this practice depends upon natural or organic manure and compost to nourish the soil.
-Organic Farming supports biodiversity and maintains the ecological balance of the planet.
+Instead of using synthetic pesticides and fertilizers, this practice depends on natural or organic manure and compost to nourish the soil.
+Organic farming supports biodiversity and maintains the ecological balance of the planet.

-Animal rearing is always been a primitive business of humankind.
-It is always crucial along with traditional farming because animals provide manure for fertilization and contribute to improving soil health naturally.
-Animals also allow farmers to obtain secondary sources of income through the products such as milk, meat, and wool.
+Animal rearing has always been a primitive business for humankind.
+It is always crucial, along with traditional farming, because animals provide manure for fertilization and contribute to improving soil health naturally.
+Animals also allow farmers to obtain secondary sources of income through products such as milk, meat, and wool.

-Traditional farming also conducts efficient water management techniques that preserve water resources.
+Farming also employs efficient water management techniques that preserve water resources.
 The techniques consist of irrigation systems such as rainwater harvesting and terrace water saving.

-Avoiding the use of synthetic and chemical inputs, traditional farming preserves the environment and promotes preserving biodiversity.
+By avoiding the use of synthetic and chemical inputs, farming preserves the environment and promotes biodiversity preservation.
 It naturally maintains the health of the soil and environment.

 Preservation of traditional knowledge:

-the knowledge and wisdom that traditional farming consists of are transferred through the generations.
+The knowledge and wisdom that farming consists of are transferred through the generations.
 It is fostering our cultural heritage and preserving our traditional techniques and rituals affined to traditional farming.

 Local food security:

 Traditional farming primarily focuses on generating food for the local communities.
-This reduces the need for long-distance transportation and secures the availability of food for the locals from the grassroots level.
+This reduces the need for long-distance transportation and secures the availability of food for the locals at the grassroots level.

 Resilience to Climate Change: